聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

 Original Article (in Japanese)

 Q7.
-Please tell me what you think about victimization pertaining to Communion or the current state of the Catholic Church in Japan.
+Please share any comments you may have regarding Communion-related victimization or the current state of the Catholic Church in Japan.

 19世紀のステンドグラス「聖体を受けている聖母」。